Brillouin propagation modes of cold atoms in dissipative optical lattices: Conclusions

 \section{Conclusions}

-Starting from the semiclassical equations for the atomic phase densities, we have developed an exact method to calculate the precise contribution to the current of the excited atomic density waves in cold atoms under dissipative optical lattices.
+Starting from the semiclassical equations for the atomic phase densities, we have presented an exact method to calculate the precise contribution to the current of the excited atomic density waves in cold atoms under dissipative optical lattices.
 Explicit analyitcal expressions are provided for the popular system 1D lin$\perp$lin under a simple---but realizable---symmetry breaking perturbation, as well as the one-dimensional model that results from focusing in a specific direction in the 3D-lin$\perp$lin system.

 The analytical results are validated with numerical simulations of the stochastic atomic trajectories associated with the semiclassical equations.
+They show that several atomic modes, not just the one associated with the perturbation, contribute relevantly to the directed motion.

-Moreover, the analytical solution predicts a singularity for the current that is identified with the threshold for the transition to the regime of infinite density.
-The threshold value of the present work is identical to the one obtained from an approximated Fokker-Planck equation of the semiclassical equations, derived by spatial averaging the latter, in the system 1D lin$\perp$lin.
+Additionally, the analytical solution predicts a singularity for each moment of the velocity distribution, which is identified with the threshold for the transition to the regime of infinite density.
+The threshold values of the present work are identical to the ones obtained from an approximated Fokker-Planck equation of the semiclassical equations, derived by spatial and Zeeman level averaging the latter, in the system 1D lin$\perp$lin, thus providing a solid ground to previous analytical results.

-The proposed method can be applied to higher moments of the momentum distribution, as well more complex systems and driving perturbations.
+Finally, it is worth mentioning that the proposed method can easily be applied to more complex systems and driving perturbations.